turnage/redditproto/readme.md

 # redditproto

-This repo includes the protobuffer definitions for Reddit's JSON api types.
-For more information about what these message represent, see [Reddit's docs](https://github.com/reddit/reddit/wiki/JSON).
+Protocol Buffer definitions for Reddit's JSON api types.
+For more information about what these messages represent, see [Reddit's docs](https://github.com/reddit/reddit/wiki/JSON).

 To generate the code for the protobuffers for your language, you can most likely